Signed in as:

 General condition of tables

-General condition of garage area
+General condition of loft and storage area

 Loft/Storage Area